Skip to main content

 Issues and contacts

-If you face an issue, connect to developer society on TON Dev Chats or create GitHub issues.
+If you encounter an issue, please connect with the developer society on TON Dev chats or create a GitHub issue.